wbounas/jquery-ajax-token-auth/README.md

 | PATCH  | `/change-password/:id` | `passwords` containing `old` and `new` (requires Authorization header) |
 | DELETE | `/sign-out/:id`        | None (requires Authorization header) |

+## CURL Gotchas

+We'll be using a lot of curl scripts as we send requests to our API, so it's important to remember some of the common pitfalls in writing and running curl scripts.

+1. Unlike JavaScript objects, trailing commas are **not** valid in a curl script.
+1. We use constants in our curl scripts, which are in `CAPITAL_LETTERS`.
+    Your curl script will not work correctly if you don't assign values to those constants. (i.e. `TITLE='Ancillary Justice'`)

 ### Registering with the API

 #### Follow along: Use an Echo Server to Help Write Code